Mehrdad-Noori/WATT/README.md

 # WATT: Weight Average Test-Time Adaption of CLIP

-The official implementation of our paper "WATT: Weight Average Test-Time Adaption of CLIP".
+The official implementation of our paper "WATT: Weight Average Test-Time Adaptation of CLIP".